bacho1927/gym-rat/README.md

 # gym-rat
-This  Bankist app project is part of course  written by jonas.
+This  Bankist app project is part of the course  written by jonas.
 Which I completed.